MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 One of our primary goals is to measure the \HI\ \lya\ equivalent width profile to understand how the cool, neutral gas is distributed in and around galaxies.
 With this motivation, we divided the impact parameter range of our sample (6--3000 pkpc) into 7 bins and produced stacks of \lya\ absorption.
-In order to sample both the inner and outer region of the CGM, the first two bins are confined within 6-50 pkpc and 50-100 pkpc, respectively.
-The remaining $b$ range is divided in 5 logarithmic bins.
-The rest-frame \lya\ equivalent widths measured from the median stacked spectra are plotted against the median of the impact parameter bins in the right panel of Fig.~\ref{fig:b stack}.
+In order to sample both the inner and outer regions of the CGM, the first two bins are confined within 6-50 pkpc and 50-100 pkpc, respectively.
+The remaining $b$ range is divided into 5 logarithmic bins.
+The rest-frame \lya\ equivalent widths measured from the median stacked spectra are plotted against the median of the impact parameter bins in the left panel of Fig.~\ref{fig:b stack}.
 The red points denote $W_{r,500}$ and the blue points denote $W_{r,300}$.
 The error bars along the y-axis represent 68\% confidence intervals of the median $W_r$ distribution obtained from 1000 bootstrap realizations.
 The error bars along the x-axis represent 68\% confidence intervals of the impact parameter distribution in each bin.
-The median stellar mass of each impact parameter bin are indicated by the legends.
+The median stellar mass and redshift of each impact parameter bin are indicated by the legends at the bottom of the plots.

 We have a large dynamic range in stellar mass for our galaxy sample.
 Empirical studies at low redshift as well as theoretical models have shown that the halo mass, as well as the halo size, increases with the stellar mass of galaxy.
-We, therefore, generated stacked \lya\ equivalent width profiles as a function of normalized impact parameter ($b/R_{\rm vir}$; see the left panel of Fig.~\ref{fig:b stack}).
+We, therefore, generated stacked \lya\ equivalent width profiles as a function of normalized impact parameter ($b/R_{\rm vir}$; see the right panel of Fig.~\ref{fig:b stack}).
 Instead of dividing the whole $b/R_{\rm vir}$ range in logarithmic bins, we created 3 bins for $b/R_{\rm vir}<1$ with roughly equal number of galaxies in each, and divided the remaining $b/R_{\rm vir}$ range (upto 25 $R_{\rm vir}$) in 4 logarithmic bins.
 The median stellar mass of each bin are indicated in the legends.

-The median \lya\ REW shows a monotonic decline with both the impact parameter and normalized impact parameter.
+The median \lya\ $W_r$ shows a monotonic decline with both the impact parameter and normalized impact parameter.
 We find that a single power-law can adequately describe the data points.
 The best-fitting power-law relations are:

 and

 A fixed pivot near the middle of the impact parameter distribution at 400~pkpc is used for the $W_r$-profile as a function of the impact parameter to reduce the correlation of errors in slope and normalization.
 No such pivot is needed for the normalized impact parameter because $\rm log_{10}(b/R_{\rm vir})=0$ is near the middle of the $b/R_{\rm vir}$ distribution.
 Note that the power law indices in Eq.~\ref{eq2} and Eq.~\ref{eq3} are consistent with each other within 1$\sigma$, and that an excess \lya\ absorption around galaxy redshifts is detected with $>99\%$ confidence interval out to $\approx2$~pMpc (or equivalently $\approx 15 R_{\rm vir}$) in the transverse direction.